 - Table 1 -

-The above table shows each community member's finances at the beginning.
+The above table shows the community members' finances at the beginning.
 The fact that the table is filled with zeros means there's no money in this community yet.
-But that's not a problem, because Mark, Jo, Cassie, Lauren and Sean all read the moneytruth.org website and they know very well how to get the system going and make everything work.
+But that's not a problem, because Mark, Jo, Cassie, Lauren and Sean all read the moneytruth.org website and they know perfectly well how to get the system up and running.

 - Table 2 -